solgaardlab/neurophox/README.md

 ### Installation

-There are three options to install `neurophox`:
+There are currently two options to install `neurophox`:
-1. Installation via `conda` (must be in a dedicated conda environment!) for Linux and Mac OS targets.

-    GPU version:
+1. Installation via `pip`:
     ```bash
-    conda install -c sunilpai neurophox-gpu
-    ```
-    CPU version:
-    ```bash
-    conda install -c sunilpai neurophox
-    ```
-2. Installation via `pip` (all other dependencies installed manually).
-    ```bash
     pip install neurophox
     ```
-3. Installation from source via `pip`.
+2. Installation from source via `pip`:
     ```bash
     git clone https://github.com/solgaardlab/neurophox
-    pip install -e .
+    pip install -e neurophox
     pip install -r requirements.txt
     ```

-If not installing via `conda`, you'll need to install [PyTorch](https://pytorch.org/) (since PyTorch mesh layers are currently in development) and [Tensorflow 2.0](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf).
+If installing other dependencies manually, ensure you install [PyTorch](https://pytorch.org/) (since PyTorch mesh layers are currently in development) and [Tensorflow 2.0](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf).

+#### Using the GPU

-If using the `conda` package installation, it is much easier to install GPU dependencies using CUDA 10.0 using the following commands:
+If using a GPU, we recommend using a `conda` environement to install GPU dependencies using CUDA 10.0 with the following commands:
 ```bash
 conda install pytorch torchvision cudatoolkit=10.0 -c pytorch
 pip install tensorflow-gpu==2.0.0-alpha0